U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 "Long live Chavez, long live Maduro, long live Venezuela!"

-Sporadic protests continued on Tuesday, with students mounting roadblocks in the more affluent eastern districts of the capital.
-In a sign of spreading violence, officials and residents in the provincial cities of San Cristobal, Maracaibo and Maracay all reported looting.
+Sporadic protests continued on Tuesday, with students mounting roadblocks in the more affluent eastern districts of the capital Caracas.
+In a worrying sign of spreading violence, officials and residents in the provincial cities of San Cristobal, Maracaibo and Maracay all reported looting.

-Demonstrations began at the start of the month but mushroomed after the first deaths on February 12.
-The students are demanding Maduro resign over Venezuela's high rates of crime and inflation and shortages of staples such as milk and flour.
+Demonstrations began at the start of the month but mushroomed across Venezuela after the first deaths on February 12.
+The students are demanding that Maduro resign over Venezuela's high rates of crime and inflation and shortages of staples such as milk, flour and sugar.

 "I'm not going until he goes," said student Pablo Jimenez, 24, pointing to a photo of Maduro with a big red cross painted over it as he tried to start a fire on a road in the wealthy Sebucan district of Caracas soon after dawn.

-Moderate opposition figures have called for peaceful protests only and voiced despair at the tactics of barricading roads and burning trash in largely middle-class neighborhoods that are already overwhelmingly pro-opposition.
+Moderate opposition figures have been calling for peaceful protests only, and are questioning the tactics of setting up barricades and burning trash in largely middle-class neighborhoods that are already mainly pro-opposition.

 CARNIVAL HOLIDAY COMING